Farre-lab/syntenyPlotteR/README.md

-# chromDraw
+# syntenyPlotteR
 R package to draw Evolution Highway style synteny plots

 It creates a PDF file with one page per reference chromosome.

 ## To install:
-`devtools::install_github("marta-fb/chromDraw")`
+`devtools::install_github("marta-fb/syntenyPlotteR")`

 ## To use:

 `draw.eh(input,outputName,chromosomeRange)`

-input file - synteny blocks following this format (please include this line as a header as well):
+input file - synteny blocks following this format, separated by tabs.
+  Please include this line as a header as it is:
-  ref,chr,start,end,tarChr,tarSt,tarEnd,orient,tar
+  ref chr start end tarChr  tarSt tarEnd  orient  tar

   ref - name of reference species
   chr - chromosome of reference species